Employees Should Expect Little Privacy in Work-Provided Phones

 Legally, public employers are allowed to monitor employee activities while at work as long as the employee does not have a reasonable expectation of privacy in the particular activity.
 For example, courts have held that employees have a reasonable expectation of privacy while using the restroom, but not in their general workspace.

 When employers are monitoring employee communications on employer-owned equipment, the rights may depend on the broader circumstances.
-Courts have generally held that if an employer has a written policy putting employees on notice that they their usage of communications devices may be subject to monitoring, then employees do not have a reasonable expectation of privacy in the communications.
+Courts have generally held that if an employer has a written policy putting employees on notice that their usage of communications devices may be subject to monitoring, then employees do not have a reasonable expectation of privacy in the communications.

 However, employers must regularly and routinely enforce their stated policies for them to be enforceable.
 In cases where a monitoring policy existed but was not enforced, courts have ruled in favor of employees, finding that they did have a reasonable expectation of privacy in the communication.